 Yes, it’s a local, sustainable seafood choice. - Where can I buy corbina?

-Check local seafood markets along the Pacific coast or specialty stores.
+Find it at local seafood markets along the Pacific coast or specialty stores.

 California Corbina Recipe: Elevating Your Culinary Experience (Part 2)